Crypto Exchange in Tbilisi, Georgia

 Step 2.
 Visit completed projects: Identify 2-3 buildings the developer completed in the past 3-5 years.
 Visit these locations and speak directly with residents about construction quality, timeline adherence, warranty fulfillment, and post-completion support.
 Ask specifically about hidden defects that appeared after handover.

 Step 3.
-Legal history investigation: Check the court database for lawsuits involving the company.
+Legal history investigation: Check court records via the Common Courts portal and the electronic case search at ec.court.gov.ge.
 Focus on cases filed by previous buyers, contractors, or suppliers.
 Patterns of payment disputes, construction defects claims, or contract violations indicate serious reliability concerns.

 Step 4.
 Financial statement analysis: Request the last two years of financial statements.
 Compare revenue, liabilities, and equity trends.
 Declining equity or increasing short-term debt relative to project volume suggests financial stress that could affect construction completion.

 Step 5.
 Industry network checks: Contact real estate agents, property lawyers, or banking professionals familiar with the Georgian market.
 Professional networks often know which developers have payment issues, quality problems, or reputational concerns not yet visible in public records.
-Werty, which operates in Georgia’s financial sector, often encounters developer payment patterns that indicate financial stability or stress.
+Werty, a Virtual Asset Service Provider registered with the National Bank of Georgia (registration No. 0021-9404), operates in Georgia’s crypto-to-fiat sector.
 Submit a request to learn more about crypto exchange with Werty.

-What are the most common red flags when checking developers in Tbilisi and Batumi?
+What are the most common red flags when checking developers before buying apartment in Georgia?

 Critical warning signs: Developers who refuse Public Registry verification access, lack proper construction permits, demand full payment upfront, or show multiple unfinished projects with extended delays require immediate caution or complete avoidance.